Battle of Britain: Outcome

 War Production

-British war production continued to increase during the Blitz.
-YThe Germans were able to strike at cities.
-Because they could not continue day light raids, they could not effectively target war industries.
+British war production continued to increase during the Blitz as the British rushed to rearm the forces that managed to escape from Dunkirk.
+And the British all hrough the Battle of Britin were outproducing the Germans in the number of planes constructed.
+The Germans were unable to significantly impact British war industries.
+The Germans were able to strike at cities.
+At night even finding a city was not an easy indertaking.
+But, because they could not continue day light raids, they could not effectively target war industries.
 They used incendiaries as a secondary armament.
 Just as the Allies would do in the initial stages of the strategic bombing campaign, they preferred high explosives.
-This combined with the necessity to conduct night raids meant that the bombing had little affect on British war industries. ,br>
+This combined with the necessity to conduct night raids meant that the bombing had little affect on British war industries.

 Lufwaffe Losses